GETTING YOUR FORM I-20.

 You must be a “bona fide” student intending to pursue a full course of study in the program to which you have been admitted.
 We recommend that you start preparing your financial documents as soon as possible, so your I-20 can only be issued after you have been admitted.

-Carefully review Caldwell College’s Estimated Annual Financial Requirements For International Students.
+Carefully review Caldwell University’s Estimated Annual Financial Requirements For International Students.

 These requirements represent a modest average budget, which does not include luxuries of any kind.
 We strongly recommend that you budget at least 10% more if possible.